 The first reason is pretty obvious.
 Safety should always be a topmost priority in any construction site, and material suppliers must ensure that their employees are always wearing proper protective equipment (PPE) if necessary.
 They must also communicate and cooperate with the client regarding the specific safety procedures that they must follow once they are on-site.

 Workers who are delivering lumber, for example, may go to a site and have no idea where to go and where to drop off their materials.
 Without proper coordination with the construction site manager, they might end up tripping on electric lines, which will pose a health hazard for themselves and also for the other workers on-site.

 The second reason is another thing that suppliers must keep in mind.
 When providing equipment to a site, they must be very clear about the instructions on how to use it and the safety hazards that come with it.

 It is best practice for material suppliers always to ensure that safety datasheets (SDS), if applicable, are handed to the proper parties in a project.
 While SDS are usually readily available from the manufacturer or the distributor, the supplier must also be ready to supply these informative sheets to their clients.

 Being a material supplier means having to adapt to innovations in multiple aspects of the industry.
-This means that you must be updated with the technologies on inventory tracking, delivery tracking, project management, cash flow management, and many more.
+This means that you must be updated with the technologies on inventory tracking, delivery tracking, contract lifecycle management, cash flow management, and many more.